 ESRC TRAINING FUNDS

 There are several additional funding resources available for ESRC-funded students to access during the course of their PhD studies.
-These include the Overseas International Visits (OIV), Overseas Fieldwork (OFW) and Difficult Language Training (DLT) funding strands, alongside the Research Training Support Grant (RTSG).
+These include the Overseas Institutional Visits (OIV), Overseas Fieldwork (OFW) and Difficult Language Training (DLT) funding strands, alongside the Research Training Support Grant (RTSG) and Student-led Internships.

-Please refer to the ESRC Funding and Payment Arrangements before completing your application.
+Please refer to the ESRC Training Fund Guidance before completing your application.

 Overseas Fieldwork and Difficult Language Training